CP

 Approval Delays: Nothing sits in a queue longer than a month-end close package waiting for approvals.
 A manager is in back-to-back meetings.
 An executive is traveling.
 A sign-off sheet bounces between three people via email.
 The actual accounting work might take two hours, but the approval workflow stretches it to three days.

-These bottlenecks aren't unique to your organization—they're structural problems that affect approximately The state of month-end close in 2025: finance team benchmarks & insights of mid-market companies.
+These bottlenecks aren't unique to your organization — they're structural problems common across mid-market finance teams.
 The good news is they're all solvable with deliberate process redesign.

 Automation Opportunities That Actually Work